Celibacy: Hinduism

 In Hinduism, celibacy is usually associated with the sadhus ("holy men"), ascetics who withdraw from society and renounce all worldly ties.
 Celibacy, termed brahmacharya in Vedic scripture, is the fourth of the yamas and the word literally translated means "dedicated to the Divinity of Life".
 The word is often used in yogic practice to refer to celibacy or denying pleasure, but this is only a small part of what brahmacharya represents.
 The purpose of practicing brahmacharya is to keep a person focused on the purpose in life, the things that instill a feeling of peace and contentment.
 It is also used to cultivate occult powers and many supernatural feats, called siddhi.

+In the religious movement of Brahma Kumaris, celibacy is also promoted for peace and to defeat power of lust.Barrett, David V (2001).
+The New Believers.
+Cassell & Co. pp. 265.
+ISBN 0-304-35592-5.

 Islam

 Islamic attitudes toward celibacy have been complex, Muhammad denounced it, however some Sufi orders embrace it.
 Islam does not promote celibacy; rather it condemns premarital sex and extramarital sex.
 In fact, according to Islam, marriage enables one to attain the highest form of righteousness within this sacred spiritual bond but the Qur'an does not state it as an obligation.
 The Qur'an (Q57:27) states, "But the Monasticism which they (who followed Jesus) invented for themselves, We did not prescribe for them but only to please God therewith, but that they did not observe it with the right observance."
 Therefore, religion is clearly not a reason to stay unmarried although people are allowed to live their lives however they are comfortable; but relationships and sex outside of marriage, let alone forced marriage, is definitely a sin, "Oh you who believe!
 You are forbidden to inherit women against their will" (Q4:19).
-In addition, marriage partners can be distractions from practicing religion at the same time, "Your mates and children are only a trial for you" (Q64:15) however that still does not mean Islam doesn't encourage people who have sexual desires and are willing to marry.
-Anyone who doesn't (intend) to get married in this life can always do it in the Hereafter instead.
+In addition, marriage partners can be distractions from practicing religion at the same time, "Your mates and children are only a trial for you" (Q64:15) however that still does not mean Islam does not encourage people who have sexual desires and are willing to marry.
+Anyone who does not (intend to) get married in this life can always do it in the Hereafter instead.

 Celibacy appears as a peculiarity among some Sufis.

 Celibacy was practiced by women saints in Sufism.
 Celibacy was debated along with women's roles in Sufism in medieval times.